Elworthy, St Martin of Tours Church

 The church has a very fine battlemented tower with a rare external stairway leading to a door at roof level.
 The church is constructed of red sandstone dressed with Ham Hill stone, under a slate roof.

 The interior features fine woodwork from the medieval to the Jacobean period.
 The chancel screen is dated 1632 and is inscribed with the words, 'O Lord Prepare Our Arts to Praye'.
-The screen is beautifully painted, though presumably restored.
+The screen is beautifully painted, though presumably restored in the 19th century.
+Look for lovely 17th-century tracery and a coat of arms to the local lacey family.

 In a nearby window you will find a pair of 15th century stained glass figures of saints.